 Buying ethically made clothing is not the end of the process.
 You need to use your clothes ethically as well.
 Here are some things you can do to get the best out of your ethically made clothes.

-Try as much as possible to repair broken zippers, loose hems, and buttons, and do it quickly too.
+Try to repair broken zippers, loose hems, and buttons as much as possible, and do it quickly, too.
 This is because delaying repairs can cause you to push faulty items into a corner till they become redundant.

-Also, don't be afraid to alter clothes that you no longer want to wear into designs you would prefer or at least try to experiment with.
+Also, don't be afraid to alter clothes you no longer want to wear into designs you would prefer or at least try experimenting with.
 You reduce your carbon footprint when you use items already in circulation rather than making new purchases.